-History of Our Movement in Arizona
+History of Death with Dignity Movement in Arizona

 Arizona End-of-Life Options was formed in 2019 as a broad coalition, with support from national partners Compassion and Choices and Death with Dignity.
 But activism in Arizona on this subject dates back to around 1986, beginning in Tucson and later becoming a statewide chapter of Compassion and Choices.